oliverlibaw/squirrel-detection-pi/user_guides/001_hailo_world.md

 ## Preparing the Model Zoo

-Now that you understand the structure of the model JSON file, it’s time to organize your model artifacts.
-Choose a folder where you want to store all the artifacts for your models.
+Now that you understand the structure of the model JSON file, it’s time to organize your model assets.
+Choose a directory where you want to store all the assets for your models.

 1. Copy the JSON configuration example above into a file named `mobilenet_v2_1.0.json`.
-2. Place the corresponding `mobilenet_v2_1.0.hef` file in the same folder.
+2. Place the corresponding `mobilenet_v2_1.0.hef` file in the same directory.
+3. Place the labels file in the same directory

-If you prefer to organize models into separate folders for easier maintenance, you can create a dedicated folder for each model and store its artifacts there.
-PySDK will automatically search for model JSON files in all sub-folders of the specified `zoo_url`.
+If you prefer to organize models into separate directories for easier maintenance, you can create a dedicated directory for each model and store its assets there.
+PySDK will automatically search for model JSON files in all sub-directories of the specified `zoo_url`.

 ---